- Advancing Health Equity and Diversity (AHEAD)

 Teacher Pathway Partnership (TPP) targets and prepares underrepresented students for future careers in Science, Technology, Engineering, and Math (STEM) education.
 High school students from local school districts interested in strengthening their instructional science and math skills are able to participate in the 4-day Summer STEM Residential Institute at CSUF.
 While college students, from CSUF and surrounding community colleges, are offered enrollment in a 7-week Summer STEM Institute.
 These institutes help the high school and college students in preparing to become STEM teachers in education by strengthening their academic and instructional skills in science and math.
 The purpose of the evaluation goals is to provide an overview of the quality and effectiveness of Teacher Pathway Program at CSUF.

 The Center for Research on Education Access and Leadership (C-REAL) at CSUF will assess the program to learn about high school and college students' learning and pre-service teaching experience in the Summer STEM Residential Institute and Summer STEM Institute.
 Additionally, the evaluation assess the institutes’ impact on students' aspiration to go to the university, complete a baccalaureate degree, and continue on to obtain a teaching credential to fulfill their aspirations to become teachers.

 The Leadership Project

-The Leadership Project is an effort to build educational partnerships within Orange and Los Angeles Counties.
-Through C-REAL, CSUF faculty are meeting with educational leaders in the local universities, community colleges, and school districts to determine current issues and challenges in education.
+The Leadership Project studies educational leaders in P-23 and higher education to identify trends and current practices in effective educational leadership.
+Through semi-structured interviews, C-REAL and faculty from the Educational Leadership Department at CSUF interview educational leaders from local universities, community colleges, and school districts to determine current issues and challenges in education.
 A main focus of C-REAL is to address local problems and conduct solution-focused research.
-The Leadership Project is currently in its first phase; findings from this project will help set our research agenda.
+The Leadership Project is currently in its first phase; findings help set our research agenda.